I Know Why the Caged Bird Sings: Background

 Angelou subsequently wrote six additional autobiographies, covering a variety of her young adult experiences.
-They are distinct in style and narration, but unified in their themes, and stretch from Arkansas to Africa, and back to the US, from the beginnings of World War II to King's assassination.
+They are distinct in style and narration, but unified in their themes, and stretch from Arkansas to Africa, and back to the U.S., from the beginnings of World War II to King's assassination.
 Like Caged Bird, the events in these books are episodic and crafted as a series of short stories, yet do not follow a strict chronology.
-Later books in the series include Gather Together in My Name (1974), Singin' and Swingin' and Gettin' Merry Like Christmas (1976), The Heart of a Woman (1981), All God's Children Need Traveling Shoes (1986), A Song Flung Up to Heaven (2002), and mother & Me & mother (2013, at the age of 85).
+Later books in the series include Gather Together in My Name (1974), Singin' and Swingin' and Gettin' Merry Like Christmas (1976), The Heart of a Woman (1981), All God's Children Need Traveling Shoes (1986), A Song Flung Up to Heaven (2002), and Mom & Me & Mom (2013, at the age of 85).
 Critics have often judged Angelou's later autobiographies "in light of the first", and Caged Bird generally receives the highest praise.